sabdulrazzak/CSV-Sorter/README.md

 DIRECTIONS IF NECESSARY:
-- Opening the .exe will open a browse window to choose your .csv file.
+- Opening the dist\data.exe will open a browse window to choose your .csv file.
 - Choose what you want to sort it by from the options.
 - Files will be sorted and saved into downloads.